LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - open an issue on this
   project's [issue tracker](https://github.com/diegoberaldin/RaccoonForLemmy/issues) to report bugs or request new features
-- create a post on the project's on [community](https://lemmy.world/c/raccoonforlemmy) on Lemmy.world for broader questions, opinions, personal feedback, suggestions, insults or whatever you feel like writing
+- create a post on the project's [community](https://lemmy.world/c/raccoonforlemmy) on Lemmy.world for broader questions, opinions, personal feedback, suggestions, insults or whatever you feel like writing